cscpsut/PlayGroundsCTF-2022/README.md

     level: medium

-    An executable file which asks for an input which is the key, you can dissasemble the file using ghidra or cutter and find the flag then enter it to get the flag<br/><br/>
+    An executable file which asks for an input which is the key, you can dissasemble the file using ghidra or cutter and find the key then enter it to get the flag<br/><br/>